quyse/coil-core/README.md

 * glTF model support (WIP)
 * Rendering (WIP)

+## Platform support

+* Linux
+* Windows
+* macOS (planned)

 ## Building

-Nix configuration is the easiest to use.
+[NixOS](https://nixos.org/) is the main development platform, and the Nix configuration is the easiest to use.
 It contains the following CI-tested attributes:

 * `coil-core` - built using [nixpkgs](https://github.com/NixOS/nixpkgs) dependencies, for use on NixOS
-* `coil-core-ubuntu` - built on Ubuntu, for non-NixOS Linuxes
+* `coil-core-ubuntu` - built using Ubuntu LTS
 * `coil-core-windows` - Windows build, using MSVC/clang toolchain

+### Building without Nix
-If Nix is not available, the engine can be compiled manually using CMake on various platforms.
-See [default.nix](default.nix) for lists of dependencies.

-* Forcing clang or MSVC-clang is usually required (GCC does not work), e.g. `-DCMAKE_CXX_COMPILER=clang++ -DCMAKE_C_COMPILER=clang`
+Building without Nix is not officially blessed, but should be doable.
+Build configuration is done with CMake.
+See [default.nix](default.nix) for the list of third-party dependencies.
+Clang or MSVC-clang is usually required (GCC does not work), e.g. `cmake -DCMAKE_CXX_COMPILER=clang++ -DCMAKE_C_COMPILER=clang ...`.

-* `COIL_CORE_REQUIRE_LIBS` can be used to require only necessary engine libraries (for example, if not all dependencies are available).
-By default all libraries are required to build, and configuration will fail if some dependency is not available (useful for CI).
-Use `-DCOIL_CORE_REQUIRE_LIBS=` to not require any library (it will still try to configure as many libraries as possible).
+`COIL_CORE_REQUIRE_LIBS` CMake variable can be used to require only selected subset of engine libraries, e.g. for the case when not all dependencies are available.
+By default all libraries are required to build, and configuration will fail if some third-party dependency is not available.
+Use `-DCOIL_CORE_REQUIRE_LIBS=` to configure as many libraries as possible without failing if unable to do so for some of them.